struct/isoalloc/PERFORMANCE.md

 Zones are linked by their `next_sz_index` member which tells the allocator where in the `_root->zones` array it can find the next zone that holds the same size chunks.
 This lookup table helps us find the first zone that holds a specific size in O(1) time.
 This is achieved by placing a zone's index value at that zones size index in the table, e.g. `zone_lookup_table[zone->size] = zone->index`, from there we just need to use the next zone's index member and walk it like a singly linked list to find other zones of that size.
 Zones are added to the front of the list as they are created.

+## ARM NEON

+IsoAlloc tries to use ARM Neon instructions to make loops in the hot path faster.
+If you want to disable any of this code at compile time and rely instead on more portable, but potentially slower code just set `DONT_USE_NEON` to 1 in the Makefile.

 ## Tests

 I've spent a good amount of time testing IsoAlloc to ensure its reasonably fast compared to glibc/ptmalloc.
 But it is impossible for me to model or simulate all the different states a program that uses IsoAlloc may be in.
 This section briefly covers the existing performance related tests for IsoAlloc and the data I have collected so far.